kennedn/tvcom/README.md

 tvcom
 ======
-**tvcom** is an assistance module that provides a friendly interface for commanding LG tvs via a serial connection.
+**tvcom** is a python module that provides a friendly interface for commanding LG tvs via a serial connection.

 It was designed to be extensible and could potentially work on similar models, most probably those produced between 2009 and 2011.